navaspinheiro/RAI/index.md

 ![image](https://user-images.githubusercontent.com/68818979/172059762-f6cb9074-555b-443a-9640-b70d43dfab02.png)

-<font size="2">Picture 15 – infographic with countries and organisms’ publications last 5 years</font>
+<font size="2">Figure 15 – infographic with countries and organisms’ publications last 5 years.
+Source: Research results</font>

 Compiling this list of above 17 publications of 13 countries and four international organisms, an ordered list of Responsible AI Principles was possible to be obtained, resulting on a graph showing the common sense between these places, the topmost concern, and the lesser common principles that received citation by these countries strategies to address a Responsible AI utilization.

 ![image](https://user-images.githubusercontent.com/68818979/172059822-ee8b1f75-0b2f-44bb-a296-57fec2332c34.png)

-<font size="2">Picture 16 – Responsible AI Principles supported by each of the countries</font>
+<font size="2">Figure 16 – Responsible AI Principles supported by each of the countries.
+Source: Research results</font>

 And compiling the number of Responsible AI Principles that were cited by each Country and International Organism we have this ordered list.